 The Road Warrior Urban kit is filled with very useful and versatile car emergency items making it the perfect kit to have in your car if you drive almost everyday of the week and take the occassional road trip.
 Some of the highlighted items include: a fire exntiguisher which is always good to have in your vehicle, tow ropes, first aid kit, jumper cables, reflective triangle, and emergency water packs in case you find yourself stuck on the side of the road for an extended period of time.

-Our Pick for Winter Conditions
+Best Car Emergency Kit for Winter Conditions

 Harsh winter road conditions can be extremely dangerous and lead to more accidents.
 Be prepared for the slick road and the potential for being stuck in the elements with the AAA Winter Roadside Kit.
 It comes complete with a foldable shovel in case you need to dig your vehicle out of the snow, an ice scraper for clearing your windshields, extra clothing and hand warmers to help keep you warm, and an LED safety strobe to help warn other motorists you are on the side of the road.